gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 - $0 ≤ R^2 ≤ 1$
 - $R^2$ is correlation between predicted andobserved outcomes

-### 2.0.8 P-value
+### 2.0.8 P-value(Check $hypothesis~test$)

-larger in absolute value, assuming β1= 0.
-We call this probability the p-value. p-value ial association between the prebetween the predictor and the response.
+larger in absolute value, assuming $β_1$= 0.
+We call this probability the p-value.

+p-value is a  association between the predictor and the response.
 Hence, if we see a small p-value,then we can infer that there is an association between the predictor and the response.

 #### 2.0.X notes for me